hdeiner/AWSPOC/experiments/08_Oracle_AWS/README.md

 terraform init
 terraform apply -auto-approve
 ```
-The terraform.aws_instance.tf is the most im=nteresting of the terraform scripts because it does does all of the heavy lifting through provisiong.
+The terraform.aws_instance.tf is the most interesting of the terraform scripts because it does does all of the heavy lifting through provisiong.

 The reason for doing the provisioning of the actual database, setting up the DDL using Liquibase, and loading sample data is that I don't want to install local clients (such as sqlplus) on the invoking machine.
 ```hcl-terraform